jcarter10/Weather-App-Android/README.md

 To my knowledge the only way to run this project currently is through Android Studio due to their built in android emulator support, I assume this can be replicated in other softwares such as IntelliJ IDEA, Visual Studio, Eclipse, etc. It was tested on multiple android emulators but the main one used during development and testing was the Pixel 3a API28 as well as other Pixel variations.

-The project structure is a little confusing due to most of the files at the root being automatically generated / android studio files.
+The project structure can be a little confusing due to most of the files at the root being automatically generated / android studio files.
 The main files worked on were in "app/src/main", more specifically "app/src/main/java" for the JAVA and "app/src/main/res/layout" for the XML, if interested all of the assets used besides the ones grabbed from the API is in "app/src/main/res/drawable".

 # Summary of Pipeline